 Keep your website up to date

 An SSL certificate encrypts information sent in contact forms such as names, email addresses and phone numbers.
-They’re easy to install and they’re often included as part of the cost of your web hosting.
+They’re easy to install and a often included as part of the cost of your web hosting.